-Although most processes related to lateral carbon transport have been represented in 910 911 ORCHIDEE-Clateral, there are still omitted processes and large uncertainties in our model.
-For 912 example, many studies suggest that a substantial portion of the eroded sediment and carbon is 913 deposited downhill at adjacent lowlands as colluviums, rather than exported to the river (Berhe et al., 2007; Smith et al., 2001; Hoffmann et al., 2013; Wang et al., 2010).
-As the deposition of 914 sediment and carbon within headwater basins can also significantly alter the vertical SOC profile 915 and soil micro-environments (e.g. soil moisture, aeration and density) (Doetterl et al., 2016; 916 917 Gregorich et al., 1998; Wang et al., 2015; Zhang et al., 2016), omission of this process may result in uncertainties in the simulated vegetation production and SOC decomposition.
-In 918 919 addition, the impact of artificial dams and reservoirs on riverine sediment and carbon fluxes is also not represented in our model.
-Construction of dams generally leads to increased water 920 921 residence time, nutrient retention, and sediment and carbon trapping in the impounded reservoir (Habersack et al., 2016; Maavara et al., 2017), and can also affect the downstream flooding 922 923 regime and frequency (Mei et al., 2016; Timpe and Kaplan, 2017).
-Estimation by Maavara et al. (2017) suggests that the organic carbon trapped or mineralized in global artificial reservoirs is 924 925 about 13% of the total organic carbon carried by global rivers to the oceans.
-To more accurately 926 simulate the lateral carbon transport, we plan to include the soil and carbon redistribution within headwater basins and the effects of dams and reservoirs on riverine sediment and carbon fluxes 927 928 into our model in the near future.
-The effects of lateral redistribution of water and sediment on vegetation productivity has not 929
+865 Although most processes related to lateral carbon transport have been represented in 866 ORCHIDEE-Clateral, there are still omitted processes and large uncertainties in our model.
+For example, many studies suggest that a substantial portion of the eroded sediment and carbon is 867 deposited downhill at adjacent lowlands as colluviums, rather than exported to the river (Berhe et 868 869 al., 2007; Smith et al., 2001; Hoffmann et al., 2013; Wang et al., 2010).
+As the deposition of sediment and carbon within headwater basins can also significantly alter the vertical SOC profile 870 871 and soil micro-environments (e.g. soil moisture, aeration and density) (Doetterl et al., 2016; Gregorich et al., 1998; Wang et al., 2015; Zhang et al., 2016), omission of this process may 872 873 result in uncertainties in the simulated vegetation production and SOC decomposition.
+In addition, the impact of artificial dams and reservoirs on riverine sediment and carbon fluxes is 874 875 also not represented in our model.
+Construction of dams generally leads to increased water residence time, nutrient retention, and sediment and carbon trapping in the impounded reservoir 876 877 (Maavara et al., 2017), and can also affect the downstream flooding regime and frequency (Mei et al., 2016; Timpe and Kaplan, 2017).
+Estimation by Maavara et al. (2017) suggests that the 878 879 organic carbon trapped or mineralized in global artificial reservoirs is about 13% of the total organic carbon carried by global rivers to the oceans.
+To more accurately simulate the lateral 880 881 carbon transport, we plan to include the soil and carbon redistribution within headwater basins and the effects of dams and reservoirs on riverine sediment and carbon fluxes into our model in 882 the near future.
+883 that the soil erosion and sediment deposition can affect vegetation productivity by modifying soil nutrient (e.g. nitrogen (N) and phosphorus (P)) availability (Bakker et al., 2004; Borrelli et al., 2018; Quine, 2002; Quinton et al., 2010).
+Recently, terrestrial N and P cycles have already been incorporated into another branch of ORCHIDEE (i.e. the ORCHIDEE-CNP developed by Goll et al., 2017).
+By coupling our new branch and ORCHIDEE-CNP, it will be possible to develop a more comprehensive LSM that can also simulate the effects of lateral N and P redistribution on vegetation productivity.